Batgirl Solo Movie: Will Emma Stone’s Superhero Costume Impress Joss Whedon?

 — Art of Stephen Byrne (@StephenByrne86) March 30, 2017

-DC Extended Universe movies are set to release later this year.
-Justice League will debut on November 17, and Jason Momoa’s Aquaman will hit theaters in December 2018.
-According to Variety, the studio is also working on Gotham City Sirens and a sequel for Suicide Squad.
+Other DC Extended Universe movies are set for release soon.
+Justice League will debut on November 17, and Jason Momoa’s Aquaman will hit theaters in December of 2018.
+According to Variety, the studio is also working on Gotham City Sirens and a sequel to Suicide Squad.

 Emma Stone – Batgirl, even tho I want her to play this I would still love for her to be in the marvel universe with @brielarson 😀 pic.twitter.com/UuJeKNHwIq